 In 2003, there was a proposal to turn the reserve into a farm for planting fruits but people and the Uganda Wildlife Authority protested and the plan was abandoned.

-rve very rewarding.
+Given its remoteness, Pian Upe game reserve may not get the same attention as the other more known national parks in Uganda.
+However, those who want to discover something different will find visiting the reserve very rewarding.
 The game reserve allows for privacy and an opportunity to explore a true pristine African wilderness – away from the crowds.
 Let us discuss some of the top attractions in Pian Upe Wildlife Reserve.

-When it comes to birds, Pian Upe wildlife reserve comes toe to toe with the largest national parks.
+When it comes to birds, Pian Upe Wildlife Reserve comes toe toe-to-toe with the largest national parks.
 In terms of bird density, it ranks 2nd only to Queen Elizabeth National Park.
 The most attractive bird species here is the giant ostrich.
 Ostriches in Pian Upe Wildlife ReserveOstriches find the vast dry plains ideal for running away from predators and taking care of their young.
-There are fewer large trees and vegetation enabling them to have a clear view of their surroundings and any approaching danger.
+Fewer large trees and vegetation are enabling them to have a clear view of their surroundings and any approaching danger.

-One of the most striking features of the Pian Upe Wildlife reserve is its vast plains, rocks and mountains.
+One of the most striking features of the Pian Upe Wildlife Reserve is its vast plains, rocks, and mountains.
 Those who love exploring rocks or climbing less demanding mountains can try Mount Kadam.
 If Mount Kadam is too challenging, then one can start with one of the numerous large rocks.

-As already mentioned earlier, the tribes living close to Pian Upe game reserve are the Karamajong and Kalenjin.
-These nomadic pastoralists how depend on their cattle for survival in this semi-arid region.
+As already mentioned earlier, the tribes living close to the Pian Upe game reserve are the Karamajong and Kalenjin.
+These nomadic pastoralists depend on their cattle for survival in this semi-arid region.
 Their culture is unique and kept intact despite continued exposure to modernization.
 While on a guided community walk, you can learn about how the locals go about their daily lives.
-You can go and watch evening traditional Karamajong dances/drama and marriage ceremonies if you are lucky.
-The best place to learn about the culture of the people in the area is the new Karamoja cultural museum located at the foothills of Mount Moroto.
+You can go and watch the evening traditional Karamajong dances/drama and marriage ceremonies if you are lucky.
+The best place to learn about the culture of the people in the area is the new Karamoja Cultural Museum located at the foothills of Mount Moroto.
 The museum holds a large collection of items/artifacts that describe the culture of the Karamojong.

 The Napedet cave is located at a former key hunting area for the Pokwot and Karamajong people.
 It is here that meat was roasted and shared among hunters.
 Cooking stones dating back to over 500 years can still be seen here.
-The walls of the cave are decorated with ancient art showing animals like elands, warthogs, roan antelopes and giraffes.
+The walls of the cave are decorated with ancient art showing animals like elands, warthogs, roan antelopes, and giraffes.
 Apart from the paintings you can have a clear view of the vast wilderness and amazing wildlife from these caves.
 Bush camping is arranged close to the caves at a fee of 15,000 shillings.

-Pian Upe game reserve, receives two dry seasons and one rainy season.
+Pian Upe game reserve receives two dry seasons and one rainy season.
 January to March is the driest part of the year.
 November to December is also dry but the vegetation is still green after the rains between April and October.

-Most tourist prefer visiting during the dry season (January – March).
+Most tourists prefer visiting during the dry season (January – March).
 The dry season allows for a clearer view of the animals as they gather around the few remaining water holes.
 The rainy season (April to October) is not ideal for visiting because of the poor conditions of the park roads.
 The roads become very muddy and difficult to navigate through even with the hardest of four-wheel drive vehicles.
-Some sections of the roads even get flooded as the rivers get filled with rain water.
+Some sections of the roads even get flooded as the rivers get filled with rainwater.
 The animals have plenty of food and water at this time of the year and tend to move in small scattered groups making them difficult to spot them.
-The best time to visit in our opinion is during the months of November and December.
+The best time to visit in our opinion is during November and December.
 This is still the dry season but the park is still green with less heat.

-Like in any major national park or reserve, you need to go to Pian Upe wildlife reserve prepared.
+Like in any major national park or reserve, you need to go to Pian Upe Wildlife Reserve prepared.
 As an international traveler, there are several things to take into consideration before coming to Uganda.

 A VISA and yellow fever vaccination card is a must.
 After those two are sorted, you need to also think about the following:

-Like in most national parks of Uganda, this wildlife reserve has countless species of insects.
+Like most national parks of Uganda, this wildlife reserve has countless species of insects.
 Some have painful stings.
 An insect repellent will keep away the insects.

 A wide hat is important to help protect you from sunlight during the hot season.
 Sturdy shoes will help you navigate through difficult and rocky terrain while also protecting you from sharp trees and thorns.

 To capture the amazing landscape and wildlife, move with a good camera.
-You may also need to move with your phone, laptop, tablet or binoculars.
+You may also need to move with your phone, laptop, tablet, or binoculars.
 All these gadgets should have chargers and extra batteries if possible so that you don’t lose communication with family back home during your safari.

-Pian Upe Wildlife reserve is located close to the Sipi Falls and Mount Elgon National Park.
-You can decide to stay in one of the high quality lodges near Sipi Falls or in Mbale town.
-From Sipi falls, it takes between 1 to 2 hours to reach the reserve.
+Pian Upe Wildlife Reserve is located close to the Sipi Falls and Mount Elgon National Park.
+You can decide to stay in one of the high-quality lodges near Sipi Falls or in Mbale town.
+From Sipi Falls, it takes between 1 to 2 hours to reach the reserve.
 From Mbale town, it takes 2 ½ hours to the reserve.